Jean Arnauld

 Jean Arnauld was a French philosopher and theologian of the 17th century.
-He predominantly lived in Reims and most of his work was focused on logic and the failure of reason.
+He predominantly lived in Reims and most of his work was focused on logic and the failure of reason, the topic for which he is best known.
 He was unrelated to Antoine Arnauld, although contemporaneous.
-His arguments that reason is flawed are what he is most known for.

 Life

 Arnauld was born into an influential, deeply cultured family in Reims.
-The exact date of his birth is unknown for there is very little biographical written about him.
+The exact date of his birth is unknown, and there is very little biographical written about him.
 He was born in 1580-1590 and died in 1645–1660.
 He studied in Paris and began his career there as a private tutor, but soon gave this up.